rayne-fall/pfda-project/README.md

 ## Known issues
 1. [mean-windspeed-plot.py](mean-windspeed-plot.py) is intended to output a scrollable version of plot 4.1 from [project.iynb](project.ipynb).
 However, the "Previous" and "Next" buttons are currently non-functional, with the plot only able to display the first hundred datapoints as a result.
+1. Section 5 of [project.iynb](project.ipynb) contains a machine learning element trained on windspeed data from 12 August 2023 to 31 October 2024 and intended to predict the mean daily windspeed figures for November 2024.
+This code is currently non-functional.

 ## References
 1. https://www.met.ie/climate/available-data/historical-data (original source for data)